-High Moderate Low Negligible Total loss of or major Partial loss of or alteration Minor loss of or alteration Very minor loss or alteration to key elements to key to key alteration to key /features/characteristics elements/features/charac elements/features/charac elements/features/charac of baseline. teristics of the baseline. teristics of the baseline. teristics of the baseline.
-Introduction of elements considered to be totally uncharacteristic when set within the attributes of the receiving landscape.
-Introduction of elements that may be prominent but may not necessarily be considered to be substantially uncharacteristic when set within the attributes of the receiving landscape.
-Introduction of elements that may not be uncharacteristic when set within the attributes of the receiving landscape.
-Introduction of elements that are not uncharacteristic with the surrounding landscape - approximating the 'no change' situation.
-Result: Result: Result: Result: High scenic quality impacts would result.
-Moderate scenic quality impacts would result Low scenic quality impacts would result.
-Negligible scenic quality impacts would result.
+High Moderate Low Negligible Total loss of or major Partial loss of or Minor loss of or alteration Very minor loss or alteration to key elements alteration to key to key alteration to key /features/characteristics elements/features/chara elements/features/charac elements/features/charac of baseline. cteristics of the baseline. teristics of the baseline. teristics of the baseline.
+Introduction of elements Introduction of elements Introduction of elements Introduction of elements considered to be totally that may be prominent that may not be un- that are not uncharacteristic when set but may not necessarily characteristic when set uncharacteristic with the within the attributes of be considered to be within the attributes of surrounding landscape - the receiving landscape. substantially the receiving landscape. approximating the 'no uncharacteristic when set change' situation. within the attributes of the receiving landscape.
+Result: Result: Result: Result: High scenic quality Moderate scenic quality Low scenic quality impacts Negligible scenic quality impacts would result. impacts would result would result. impacts would result.